BradleyA/github-project1.repository/README.md

-# Automated build from GitHub code to Docker image
+# Automated build from GitHub code to Docker image on dockerhub

 #### WARNING: These instructions are incomplete.
 Consider them as notes quickly drafted on a napkin rather than proper documentation!